christianityorigins/website/journal/_posts/2016-03-01-ammon-hillman.md

 category: journal
 ---

+Book Review: _Original Sin: Ritual Child Rape & The Church_ (2012) by Ammon Hillman

+In his thought-provoking and disturbing book, _Original Sin: Ritual Child Rape & The Church_ \[[link](https://www.amazon.com/Original-Sin-Ritual-Child-church/dp/1579511449)\], Ammon Hillman, a professor of classics and Koine Greek translator, sheds light on the dark underbelly of Christianity's early history.
+Through his meticulous research and analysis of the earliest codex's of the Bible in their original Koine, Hillman uncovers a shocking narrative that challenges the conventional understanding of the Church's origins.

-Ammon Hillman is a professor of classics and a Koine Greek translator who read the earliest codex's of the bible in its original Koine and discovered a lot of disturbing things that were covered up in later translations.
-In his book _Original Sin: Ritual Child Rape & The Church_ (2012) \[[link](https://www.amazon.com/Original-Sin-Ritual-Child-church/dp/1579511449)\] he writes that Christinaity started out as a pedophile cult and priests targeted Pagan children, orphans, and homeless children.
-The goal of the church wasn't just to give pedophile priests access to children, but also to use child rape as a shock tool, to spoil the youth of the children, emasculate and ruin multiple generations of boys to ensure submission, and to strike fear into the hearts of young boys.
-Child rape was at the root of their program and they even recuited pedophiles among the population to become priests for this purpose.
+According to Hillman, Christianity began as a pedophile cult, with priests targeting vulnerable individuals, including Pagan children, orphans, and homeless children.
+The author argues that the Church's primary objective was not only to provide pedophile priests with access to children but also to utilize child rape as a tool for psychological manipulation.
+This heinous practice aimed to spoil the youth of children, emasculate and ruin multiple generations of boys, and instill fear in the hearts of young boys.

-The insitutional and ritualized rape of children over the past two thousand years (1) by the church wasn't a bug, it was a feature (2).
+Hillman's research suggests that the institutional and ritualized rape of children over the past two thousand years (1) was not an aberration but a deliberate feature of the Church's program (2).
+The author even goes so far as to claim that the Church actively recruited pedophiles from the population to become priests, further solidifying this disturbing practice.

 Some quotes: